BTEC Sports Programme

 If you’re in Year 11 or 12 and considering your next education career step, come and join us for a FREE taster training session.

 Notts County Football in the Community offer BTEC Sport Level 2 and 3 qualifications with the opportunity to learn and play at the FITC managed Portland Centre and the world famous Meadow Lane Stadium.
+The next taster session is:-

 Participants are requested to bring indoor sportswear, trainers and rehydration drinks.